The Digital Diary Revolution: Beyond the Paper Page

 Start Embarrassingly Small

 One practical approach is to set a "low-bar" goal: just five minutes a day.
-Behavioural research consistently shows that tiny, sustainable habits outperform ambitious ones that collapse under pressure.
+Tiny, sustainable habits outperform ambitious ones that collapse under pressure.
 Open your app, type three sentences, and close it.
 That's enough.
-Consistency beats depth, especially in the early weeks.
-A common pattern is that once the ritual feels natural, longer entries follow on their own.

 Use Notifications as a Gentle Nudge

-Digital tools offer something paper never could: smart reminders.
-Schedule a daily prompt for a time that fits your rhythm, whether that's during a morning coffee or right before bed.
 Even a single notification asking "How are you feeling today?" can be the difference between a skipped day and a meaningful entry.
 Over time, that nudge becomes unnecessary because the habit is already wired in.

 Go Beyond Text